 The exchange of PMIC/UMIC between TSCTSF and DS-TT/NW-TT is specified in clause 5.28.3 of TS 23.501 [2].
 The enhancement is that DS-TT and NW-TT should report the (g)PTP timing synchronization status to TSCTSF via PMIC/UMIC.

-TSCTSF can determine the time synchronization error according to the (g)PTP timing synchronization status information as following:
+TSCTSF can determine the time synchronization error according to the (g)PTP timing synchronization status information.

-- Case A: Both DS-TT (maybe multiple DS-TTs belonging to the same time domain) and NW-TT report the (g)PTP timing synchronization error.
-TSCTSF can determine that the (g)PTP synchronization error occurs in the ingress port of the (g)PTP domain.

-- Case B: Only DS-TT(s) or NW-TT reports the (g)PTP timing synchronization error (normally the egress port reports the timing synchronization error, while the ingress port does not).
-TSCTSF can determine that the (g)PTP timing synchronization error is caused by 5G GM synchronization error in the RAN serving the DS-TT related UE.

 TSCTSF may subscribe to the AMF to get the serving RAN of the UE(s) to determine the affected UE(s).